-Historically, campus planning consisted primarily of physical planning in a university setting.
-Emphasis, therefore, was on capital improvements and space planning.
-This remains an important area.
-Two newer areas have been added to higher education planning—strategic planning and sustainability.
-Sustainability planning encompasses the growing concern on university campuses for both encouraging sustainable practices in the physical plant (e.g., energy conservation) as well as creating a culture of sustainability and integrating sustainability into the curriculum.
+Historically, campus planning consisted primarily of physical planning in a university setting, with an emphasis on capital improvements and space planning.
+While this remains an important area, strategic planning and sustainability are becoming increasingly important in higher education planning.
+Sustainability planning encompasses the growing concern on university campuses for sustainable practices on campus (e.g., energy conservation), and the importance of creating a culture of sustainability and integrating sustainability into the curriculum.

 Students with combined URP-HESA degrees are ideally suited to meet all the dimensions of campus and higher education planning, particularly the growing emphases on strategic and sustainability planning.